ParadoxV5/fast-ruby/README.md

   Make your Rubies go faster with this command line tool.

 ## License

+### Documentation
 ![CC-BY-SA](CC-BY-SA.png)

 This work is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).

-## Code License
+### Source Code

-### CC0 1.0 Universal
+** CC0 1.0 Universal **

-To the extent possible under law, @JuanitoFatas has waived all copyright and related or neighboring rights to "fast-ruby".
+To the extent possible under law, JuanitoFatas has waived all copyright and related or neighboring rights to “fast-ruby”.

-This work belongs to the community.
+:heart: This work belongs to the community.